 Give them freedom to ruin their relationship.
 One of the greatest sources of alienator power is a confrontationally angry or desperate spouse.
 If you fail to give freedom and instead beg and plead, and pressure and guilt him with his broken promises and responsibilities, you become pathetic, which in turn empowers the alienator.
 If you stalk or threaten your MLCer or the alienator, she may be scared for her safety, but will feel more secure in her relationship with your husband.
 And she should, who wants to me married to Psycho-Bitch?
 She becomes his comfort and protection from you, his crazy spouse.
 If you realize your attempts are failing, and react by bad-mouthing or attacking the alienator, you will distance yourself further from your MLCer and reconciliation.
 The alienator is validating and comforting him; she is protecting him from your attacks and pressure.
 She's rescuing him from a bad marriage.
 How would you feel if someone attacked and insulted your rescuer--your comfort and safety?
 You would become angry and defend your rescuer.
 Since you are giving him something unpleasant to escape from, such desperate actions increase his attraction to the alienator and the fantasy.
 She won't need to become jealous and controlling since you're doing that for her.
 If you've got a mean and angry MLCer, do you want him right now; he's not a catch?
 Laugh as she gets the MLC Monster.

 The stronger you are in the face of a full-blown public affair, the weaker she will be, the more controlling she will become and the more she will pressure him.
 Let her invade his space, let her become jealous and controlling, let her become pathetic, and best of all let her bad-mouth you to him.
-This will eventually put him in a position where he feels the need to defend you which will frighten the alienator even more and she will sink lower into her destructive behaviours.
+This will eventually put him in a position where he feels the need to defend you which will frighten the alienator even more and she will sink lower into her destructive behaviors.
 You do not need to do anything toward them actively for this to happen.
 It occurs naturally when there is an empowered and Standing spouse who refuses to play dirty.

 An alienator may feel more threatened and become more controlling as the relationship becomes seemingly safer and more solidified.
 Why?

 It is logical that alienator's are controlling and jealous.
 Why shouldn't they be?
 They choose men whom they can't deny are cheaters.
 Even if she's his first affair, it makes it a history of infidelity.
-Her controlling behaviour is one of the main issues that eventually leads to the break-up.
+Her controlling behavior is one of the main issues that eventually leads to the break-up.
 The relationship needs to come to a place where from a distance it may seem secure and where the alienator herself feels she is winning and can thus let down her guard.
 If you trust the process of MLC and that infidelity does not yield secure relationships, you will not be fooled, but many are easily fooled.
 Have faith in the process.

 He is enjoying his freedom and all that comes with it.
 Why would he ever want to give that up?